Approximability of convex bodies and volume entropy in Hilbert geometry: Introduction and statement of results

+The present paper focuses on the volume growth of these geometries and more specifically on the volume entropy.

+Let $\Omega$ be a bounded open convex set in $\R$ endowed with its Hilbert geometry.
+If we consider the \textsl{Busemann} volume $\vol_\Omega$ and denote by $B_\Omega(p,r)$ the metric ball of radius $r$ centred at the point $p\in \Omega$, then the \textsl{lower and upper volume entropies} of $\Omega$ will be defined respectively by

+When the two limits coincide we denote their common limit by $\ent(\Omega)$ and call it the \textsl{volume entropy} of $\Omega$.

-Let us stress out that thus defined, the entropy of $\Omega$ does not depend on either the base point $p$ nor on the normalised density measure chosen and is actually a projective invariant attached to $\Omega$ (One can also replace the "$\liminf$" by a "$\limsup$" in all the definitions of this paper, and get the same results for the corresponding numbers).
+Let us stress out that in this definition the upper and lower volume entropy of $\Omega$ do not depend on the base point $p$ and are actually projective invariant attached to $\Omega$.

-The question we address in this essay is the \textsl{entropy upper bound conjecture} which states that if $\Omega$ is an open and bounded convex subset of $\R^n$, then $\ent(\Omega)\leq n-1$.
-Let us recall the main related results.
+The question we address in this essay is twofold.
+On the one hand it is an investigation of the existence of an analogue, for all Hilbert geometries, of the relation between the volume entropy and the Hausdorff dimension of the radial limit set on the universal cover of a compact Riemannian manifold with non-positive curvature.
+On the other hand we focus on the \textsl{volume entropy upper bound conjecture} which states that if $\Omega$ is an open and bounded convex subset of $\R^n$, then $\Ent(\Omega)\leq n-1$.
+To put our work into perspective let us recall the main related results.